dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-20-02-b.png" alt="1060-20-02-b.png" width="50%" height="50%">
 </p>

-Write a query to merge 'NorwayChess' and 'TataSteel' tables.
-Then order the merged table by 'Rating' in descending order and show the final table of participants.
+Write a query to merge `NorwayChess` and `TataSteel` tables.
+Then order the merged table by `Rating` in descending order and show the final table of participants.

 > :warning: Remember, you need to get a table without duplicates.